 Site 45KI957, is a precontact lithic scatter located on an eroded slope above the Burke-Gilman Trail, behind the Botany Greenhouse (Louderback and Jolivette 2009; see Table 2-2).
 Materials observed were two lithic quartzite flakes and a chert projectile point mixed with historic-period debris (iron fragments, hardware, gardening tags, and ceramic sherds) in redeposited soils.
 The soil was most likely redeposited during construction of the former railroad line that the Burke-Gilman Trail currently resides on and disturbed during use of the greenhouse.
-This site is roughly an eighth of a mile southeast of the APE.
+This site is roughly a quarter miles west of the APE.

-Site 45 KI1030 is a historic stone staircase south of Lewis Hall on the University of Washington campus (Gilpin 2011; see Table 2-2).
+Site 45KI1030 is a historic stone staircase south of Lewis Hall on the University of Washington campus (Gilpin 2011; Table 2-2).
 The stone staircase is on the easternmost side of, and likely led up to, a terrace area which was occupied by tennis courts from approximately the early 1920s until the early 1990s.
-Due to the removal of the tennis courts, the stairs have lost integrity of setting and association and were recommended as not eligible for NRHP.
+Due to the removal of the tennis courts, the stairs have lost integrity of setting and association and were recommended as not eligible for the NRHP.